energywebfoundation/challenge/applications/ew-ocean-ai-bridge.md

     - Are there any specific open source platforms, projects or repositories I cannot utilize in making this?

     - Is EWAI "part of" EW-DOS or is it separate.
-If separate, even non EW-DOS IOT devices might send data into it
+If separate, even non EW-DOS IOT devices might send data into it.

     - This project is a CONCEPTUAL PROTOTYPE (demonstrating end-to-end EW-DOS -> OCEAN connenctivity).
 Not included: